dalethomas81/millimoose/README.md

   [Install via iCloud](https://www.icloud.com/shortcuts/d32e1b9f4ad84e21b52e4b01ff2fa1c6)
   [Download exported shortcut](./Shortcuts/Tesla%20Hello%20World.shortcut)

+## 6. Run the setup shortcuts in order

+Run the shortcuts in this order.

-## Run Tesla Setup Shortcut
+### Tesla Setup

+This shortcut collects your configuration values.

+Be ready to enter:

-- Enter in values from Developer Account
+- Tesla app client values from your Tesla developer account
+- Your callback domain and callback URL
-- Enter in car name from Tesla App
+- Your preferred vehicle name from the Tesla app
+- Any optional behavior flags, such as wake-related settings

-## Run Tesla Setup Authorization
+### Tesla Setup Authorization

-- This will open a web page to authorize the app
-- Once this completes, open the share sheet in Safari and share the web page with the Tesla Setup Get Tokens Shortcut
+This opens the Tesla authorization page so you can approve access for your app.

+### Tesla Setup Get Tokens

+After Tesla redirects to your callback page:

+1. Open the page in Safari
+2. Open the share sheet
+3. Send the page to `Tesla Setup Get Tokens`

+This shortcut extracts the authorization code and exchanges it for tokens.

-## Run Tesla Setup Register Partner
+### Tesla Setup Register Partner

+Run this after tokens are available.

-- This will register the app in your region
+This registers your app in your Tesla region using the Fleet API.

-## Run Tesla Hello World
+## 7. Use the shortcuts

+After setup is complete:

+- `Tesla Get Vehicle Status` retrieves vehicle status data
+- `Tesla Refresh Tokens` refreshes the Tesla access token
-- This Shorcut will call the Tesla Get Vehicle Status Shortcut and determine if your car is charging
+- `Tesla Hello World` is a simple example that calls the vehicle status shortcut and checks whether the car is charging

+## Notes about configuration

+These shortcuts are designed to use a config-based setup rather than hard-coded values.

+That means:

+- The exported shortcuts are easier to publish safely
+- Secrets should live in your local config and token flow, not in the shortcut definitions themselves
+- If you publish this repo, do not commit live secrets or populated private config data

+## Troubleshooting

+If setup fails, check these items first:

+- The callback URL in Tesla exactly matches your hosted `v1/callback` URL
+- GitHub Pages is published and reachable over HTTPS
+- Your public key file exists at `.well-known/appspecific/com.tesla.3p.public-key.pem`
+- The Tesla developer app has the correct OAuth grant type and scopes
+- You completed the authorization flow and shared the callback page with `Tesla Setup Get Tokens`

+If status requests fail for sleeping vehicles:

+- Wake the vehicle before requesting status
+- Wait a few seconds after wake before retrying
+- Add retry logic if needed in the status shortcut